-For example, if during the backup you captured the files "C:\Folder1\SubFolder2\A.txt", "C:\Folder1\SubFolder2\B.txt", and also E:\Folder3\SubFolder4\C.txt" and during the restore you specified to the restore destination as "D:\Restore".
+For example, if during the backup you captured the files "C:\Folder-1\SubFolder2\A.txt", "C:\Folder1\SubFolder2\B.txt", and also E:\Folder-3\SubFolder4\C.txt" and during the restore you specified to the restore destination as "D:\Restore".

-- If you select to restore just the "A.txt" file, the destination for the restored file will be "D:\Restore\ Folder1\SubFolder2\A.txt" (the entire root directory without the volume name will be recreated). - If you select to restore both the "A.txt" and "C.txt" files, the destination for the restored files will be "D:\Restore\C\Folder1\SubFolder2\A.txt" and "D:\Restore\E\Folder3\SubFolder4\C.txt" (the entire root directory with the volume name will be recreated).

-4. If necessary, specify the Backup Encryption Password, when the data you are trying to restore is encrypted.
+- If you select to restore just the "A.txt" file, the destination for the restored file will be "D:\Restore\ Folder1\SubFolder2\A.txt" (the entire root directory without the volume name will be recreated). - If you select to restore both the "A.txt" and "C.txt" files, the destination for the restored files will be "D:\Restore\C\Folder1\SubFolder2\A.txt" and "D:\Restore\E\Folder3\SubFolder4\C.txt" (the entire root directory with the volume name will be recreated). - 4.
+From Recovering ACL, select the skip recovering ACL of files / folders option to skip the original permission for the restored files/folders.
+Selecting the option lets you inherit the permissions of target folder instead.
+If you do not select the option, the original permissions are kept. - 5.
+If necessary, specify the Backup Encryption Password, when the data you are trying to restore is encrypted.